prohippo/pyelly/README.txt

                       clean up commentary in various modules
                       extend "marking" rules
-                      correct and update documentation
+                      correct and update documentation 1.4.4   - 04may2017  fix bugs with FAIL in generative semantics fix bug with mergeBuffers() method in interpretiveContext clean up translation failure reporting
+                      add "fail" integration test with rules to PyElly suite update documentation

 New versions will reflect non-cosmetic changes in PyElly code.
 This typically will often require regenerating any previously saved *.elly.bin files to ensure